 Develop a career within the agricultural and land-based industries with a degree that develops the farmers, farm managers and consultants of the future.
 The range of production systems adopted and commercially practised on nearby farms, and local farm businesses, provide an invaluable insight into the current realities of commercial farming.
 You'll also have the opportunity to put your learning into practice during a work-based placement year.

 You will cover topics such as crop and livestock production, agricultural commodity trading and marketing, business finance, and agricultural policy and legislation.

-Bridge the gap between the laboratory, the field, the commercial market and the farm.
-Gain unparalleled access to on-farm/applied product development with Farm491 and benefit from research trials at nearby farms.
+With industry experience you will bridge the gap between the laboratory, the field, the commercial market and the farm.
+You will gain unparalleled access to on-farm/applied product development with Farm491 and benefit from research trials at nearby farms.
 No wonder our graduates have gone on to work for high-profile organisations such as Procam Agriculture, Velcourt, Keenan Systems and Dalcour Maclaren.

 Students also have access to the University’s Farm491 facility, an innovative agritech business incubator providing facilities and support to agritech businesses and promoting technology and innovation within the sector.

 Modules are assessed through a range of coursework, including real-life case studies, presentations and reports.
 The Research Project is an integral part of the course.
 Completed in your third year, it provides the opportunity to research in-depth a subject of specific interest.

 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.